 For guests who require Museum staff assistance:

-If you have any other special needs, please contact Ciera Elliott by email or by phone at 801-587-5788.
+If you have any other special needs, please contact our guest services team by email or by phone at 801-587-5788.

 Museum staff and volunteers work to provide the best possible experience for all our guests and we welcome the opportunity to receive feedback from you.
 Please contact us with any concerns or feedback by email